 CI20XX is the Annual Crude Average carbon intensity value, calculated annually as described in section 95489(b).
-The Annual Crude Average carbon intensity value for 2016 and 2017 are specified in Table 9.
+The Annual Crude Average carbon intensity value for 2021 and 2022 are specified in Table 9.

-EXD is the amount of fuel energy, in MJ, from CARBOB (XD = “CARBOB”) or diesel (XD = “diesel”), determined from the energy density conversion factors in Table 4, either produced in California or imported into California during a specific calendar year and sold, supplied, or offered for sale in California.
+EXD is the amount of fuel energy, in MJ, determined from the energy density conversion factors in Table 4.
+For CARBOB (XD = “CARBOB”) or diesel (XD = “diesel”), EXD is either produced in California or imported into California during a specific calendar year and sold, supplied, or offered for sale in California.
+For fossil jet fuel (XD = “fossil jet fuel”), EXDis either produced in California or imported into California during a specific calendar year starting in 2028 and sold, supplied, or offered for sale in California.

 C=1.0×10-6MTgCO2e